arikon/mocha-istanbul/README.md

 });
 ```

-This way, Travis-CI can send the Istanbul generated LCOV directly to Coveralls.io website.
+This way, Travis-CI can send the Istanbul generated LCOV directly to Coveralls.io website in this example, but you could
+create any transform for Jenkins, TeamCity, Hudson, etc.